-How does the construction kit for Urban Digital Twins work?
+How does the modular system for Urban Digital Twins work?

 The concept Urban Digital Twins comprises all of the digital resources of a municipality: the diverse sets of data about the city, its physical components and logical structures, as well as the its stakeholders and their processes.
 Technical, organisational and legal aspects all play a role in this respect.

 Urban digital resources

 Geo base data forms the basis of an Urban Digital Twin of a data-sovereign city.
 Geo base data defines the spatial references, enables persistent, interdisciplinary relationships between different sets of information and thus creates an unambiguous interpretive space.

 Specialised data is application-specific data from specialist technical users.
 If such specialised data incorporates spatial references, it is also referred to as specialist geospatial data.
 This can include information on construction projects, environmental protection or demographic information.

 Analytical tools are used to examine and interpret data.
 Analyses can be carried out interactively by users through visualisations or, in simulations or AI-assisted evaluation tools, their operation may be fully or partially automated.

 Applications are the faces of Urban Digital Twins vis-à-vis customers.
 Data provided via interfaces is presented in visual form, suitable for human-machine interaction.
 Analysis components can be integrated into applications as fixed components, or they can be used as individual components (e.g. routing).